LquenS/ls-inventoryhud-docs/ERRORS.md

 I have errors help me!!?

+# BEFORE CHECKING ERRORS MAKE SURE YOU DO THAT!
+- Make sure you inventory name is "ls-inventoryhud"
+- Make sure you implemented clothing thing to esx_skin(or your script)
+- Make sure you installed sql file
+- Make sure you are using latest version of inventory

 # config_s ERROR
-- You probably get config_s line 19 error.
-It was fixed, ask the developer for the new version.
+- It was fixed, ask the developer for the new version.

 # MY INVENTORY DOESN'T WORKING?